Barn Swallow

 Habitat

 Barn Swallows have rapidly shifted from natural to artificial nesting sites due to human development and expansion.
 Natural sites they may still use include cliff faces, river edges and canyon walls.
-They are mostly associated with nesting sites in man made or artificial structures that have a horizontal or a vertical face with something overhanging to provide shelter.
-This could be open barns, garages, sheds, boat houses, bridges, culverts and verandas and are usually situated on beams, posts, ledges or over windows and doors.
-Their nesting sites are usually situated near somewhere wet or where there is water as they require mud pellets for their nests.
+They are mostly associated with nesting sites in man made or artificial structures that have a horizontal or a vertical face with something overhanging to provide shelter, e.g. barns, garages, bridges, and culverts.
+Nests are usually situated on beams, posts, ledges or over windows and doors a They usually nest near somewhere wet or where there is water as they require mud pellets for their nests.

 Threats

-Large scale decline in abundance of flying insects
+-Large scale decline in abundance of flying insects due to pesticide overuse

 You Can Help!